veekaybee/textedit/textedit/README.md

 `import textedit`

-You can run the code inter
+You can run the code interactively:
 ```
 #Replace